AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/aem-runtime.md

 Adobe Experience Manager (AEM) can be run locally using the AEM as a Cloud Service SDK's QuickStart Jar.
 This allows developers to deploy to, and test custom code, configuration and content prior to committing it to source control, and deploying it to a AEM as a Cloud Service environment.

+ Note that `~` is used as shorthand for the User's Directory.
+In Windows, this is the equivalent of `%HOMEPATH%`.

 ## Install Java

 Experience Manager is a Java application, and thus requires the Java SDK to support the development tooling.

 1. [Download and install the latest release Java 11 SDK](https://downloads.experiencecloud.adobe.com/content/software-distribution/en/general.html)
-1. Verify Java 11 SDK is installed by running the command: `java --version`
+1. Verify Java 11 SDK is installed by running the command:
+    + Windows:`java -version`
+    + macOS / Linux: `java --version`

 ![Java](./assets/aem-runtime/java.png)

 ## Download the AEM as a Cloud Service SDK

-The AEM as a Cloud Service SDK, or AEM SDK, contains the Quickstart Jar used to run AEM Author and Publish locally for development, as well as the compatible version of the Dispatcher Tools.
+The AEM as a Cloud Service SDK, or AEM SDK, contains the QuickStart Jar used to run AEM Author and Publish locally for development, as well as the compatible version of the Dispatcher Tools.

 1. Log in to [downloads.experiencecloud.adobe.com](http://downloads.experiencecloud.adobe.com/) with your Adobe ID
       + Note that your Adobe Organization __must__ be provisioned for AEM as a Cloud Service to download the AEM as a Cloud Service SDK.
-1. Search for `aem-sdk`
+1. Navigate to the __AEM as a Cloud Service__ tab
 1. Sort by __Published Date__ in __Descending__ order
 1. Click on the latest __AEM SDK__ result row
 1. Review and accept the EULA, and tap the __Download__ button